vgari001/template-lab-01-intro-to-sct/README.md

 cd /home/csmajs/<your_CS_username>/example_dir
 ```

 Notice that you are in the same directory as before.
 The only difference was which type of path you passed in.
-In this case, `cd example_dir` in your relative path, since you are changing directories *relative to* your current directory. `cd /home/csmajs/<your_CS_username>/example_dir` is your absolute path, since you started your path name with the root directory `/`.
+In this case, `cd example_dir` is your relative path, since you are changing directories *relative to* your current directory. `cd /home/csmajs/<your_CS_username>/example_dir` is your absolute path, since you started your path name with the root directory `/`.

 > Note: Your user root (home) directory is different from the server's/system's root directory.
 Your home directory is located in a special directory specifically made for CS majors (there is also a directory for faculty and grad students).
 The system's root directory, as described earlier, is the topmost directory of the whole server.